 - Part A: Patients with relapsed or refractory solid tumors, including patients with primary or metastatic CNS tumors

 - Part B: Patients with relapsed or refractory neuroblastoma

-- Part C: Patients with relapsed or refractory medulloblastoma or CNS PNET
+- Part D: Patients with relapsed or refractory rhabdomyosarcoma

-- Patients must have either measurable or evaluable disease
+- Part A: Patients must have either measurable or evaluable disease

 - Patient's current disease state must be one for which there is no known curative therapy or therapy proven to prolong survival with an acceptable quality of life